elemaudio/website/src/pages/docs/tutorials/web-midi.md

 ### Synth

-The [synth module](https://github.com/bgins/elementary-webmidi-demo/blob/main/src/audio/synth.js) contains a few helper functions to create synth voices and silence and to combine synth voices into a polyphonic whole.
+The [synth module](https://github.com/bgins/elementary-webmidi-demo/blob/main/src/audio/synth.js) contains a few helper functions to create and sum polyphonic synth voices and generate silence.

 The `synthVoice` function creates an `ElemNode` with a single voice.